arekgotfryd/premier-league-historic-results/README.md

 ## file structure
 Each file contains array of games of given season.
 All properties of game object are pretty self-descriptive.
-If there is a need to add description for game object properties because something is unclear please raise an issue I will add it then.
 Example of a game object below:
 ```json
   {